TracyNguyen2001/Predict-car-insurance/README.md

 - README.md: Documentation of the project.

 ## Key Steps
-1. **Data Preprocessing**: Cleaning and encoding of the data, making it suitable for model training.
+1. Data Preprocessing: Cleaning and encoding of the data, making it suitable for model training.
-2. **Exploratory Data Analysis (EDA)**: Analyzing the data to understand patterns and relationships.
+2. Exploratory Data Analysis (EDA): Analyzing the data to understand patterns and relationships, such as the impact of driving experience and credit score on waivers.
-3. **Feature Engineering**: Selecting and transforming features for model training.
+3. Feature Engineering: Selecting and transforming features for model training, such as categorizing credit scores or vehicle types.
-4. **Model Training**: Building and training an XGBoost classifier.
+4. Model Training: Building and training an XGBoost classifier.
-5. **Model Evaluation**: Evaluating the model's performance using accuracy and other metrics.
+5. Model Evaluation: Evaluating the model's performance using metrics like accuracy, precision, and recall.
-6. **Feature Importance Analysis**: Understanding which features are most impactful in predicting churn.
+6. Feature Importance Analysis: Understanding which features are most impactful in predicting insurance waivers.
-7. **Predictions**: Generating churn predictions on the test dataset.
+7. Predictions: Generating churn predictions on the test dataset.
 ## Technologies Used
 - Python
 - Pandas
 - Matplotlib and Seaborn for visualizations
 - Scikit-learn for data preprocessing and model evaluation
 - XGBoost for the prediction model
+## Author
+Yen Nguyen
+Linkedln: www.linkedin.com/in/tracyyennguyen